 The second one is called sharira, body.
 Throughout one’s life, one takes immaculate care of one’s body, but it is an ever-deteriorating machine.
-It does not travel with no one; it does not go beyond the funeral pyre.
+It does not travel with anyone; it does not go beyond the funeral pyre.

 The first wife is called karma, deeds.
 Your karmas travel with you over several lifetimes.
 There is no escape.
-What we do that determines what we get.
-They deserve your most exceptional attention.
+What we do determines what we get.
+Karma deserves your most exceptional attention.

-You can read more about Karma in my blog posts Law of Karma, and Karma of Four Types.
 Coming back to today’s post, most people live like the king in our story, loving their four wives in the same descending order as above.
-While it is necessary to take care of wealth, family, and body too, we remain accountable for our own actions and responsible for the consequences thereof.
+While it is necessary to take care of your wealth, family, and the body too, we remain accountable for our own actions and responsible for the consequences thereof.
 When good karma is your benchmark and the basis of your living, you experience peace naturally.

 A healthy body, a fit one, is worth working towards because only when you are physically fit can you take care of yourself and your responsibilities more ably.
-As they say in the safety demo on an airplane, in case of an emergency, first put on the oxygen mask yourself before helping the child next to you.
+As they say in the safety demo on an airplane, in case of an emergency, please put your oxygen mask on first before assisting others.